System for systematic literature review using multiple AI agents: Concept and an empirical evaluation: Introduction

 The emergence of Large Language Models (LLMs) in Artificial Intelligence (AI) presents new opportunities for automating and streamlining the SLR process \cite{rasheed2024codepori}, \cite{rasheed2023autonomous}.
 LLMs, trained on extensive datasets of text, are adept at understanding and generating human-like language \cite{carlini2021extracting}.
 They can process and analyze large volumes of text rapidly, offering insights and summaries that would take humans significantly longer to compile.
 Their ability to understand context and nuances in language makes them particularly useful for tasks like identifying relevant literature, extracting key information, and summarizing research findings \cite{hou2023large}.
 By automating the more tedious and repetitive aspects of the SLR process, LLMs can significantly reduce the time and effort required, allowing researchers to focus on the more nuanced aspects of their research \cite{rasheed2024can}.

-In this context, our proposed model utilizes the capabilities of LLMs to automate the whole SLR process.
-We developed a multi-AI agent model that automates each step of the SLR, from the initial literature search to the final analysis.
-The model begins with a simple user input–researchers enter their topic into a designated text box.
+In this context, our proposed system utilizes the capabilities of LLMs to automate the whole SLR process.
+We developed a LLM-based multi-agent system that automates each step of the SLR, from the initial literature search to the final analysis.
+The system begins with a simple user input–researchers enter their topic into a designated text box.
 This input is then processed by the LLM, which generates a precise search string tailored to retrieve the most relevant academic papers.
-The model's next phase involves an intelligent filtering mechanism.
+The system's next phase involves an intelligent filtering mechanism.
 It applies an inclusive and exclusive theory, screening titles and abstracts to retain only those studies that are directly relevant to the specified research area.

-The final stage of our model autonomously summarizes the abstracts of the selected papers, ensuring that only content pertinent to the research questions is retained.
+The final stage of our system autonomously summarizes the abstracts of the selected papers, ensuring that only content pertinent to the research questions is retained.
 It introduces a level of precision and consistency in data analysis that is challenging to achieve manually.
-Finally, the model conducts an in-depth analysis of the selected papers, aligning its findings directly with the research questions.
+Finally, the proposed system conducts an in-depth analysis of the selected papers, aligning its findings directly with the research questions.
 This comprehensive approach ensures that the final output is not only a reflection of the vast array of literature available but also a focused and relevant resource tailored to the specific needs of the researcher.
-Our model, therefore, stands as a testament to the potential of integrating advanced AI technologies in academic research methodologies.
+Our system, therefore, stands as a testament to the potential of integrating advanced AI technologies in academic research methodologies.

-We also evaluated the efficiency and accuracy of our proposed model by sharing it with ten proficient software engineering researchers for a comprehensive test and analysis.
-The feedback received was overwhelmingly positive, highlighting the model's effectiveness and paving the way for further enhancements.
-Looking ahead, we aim to expand our evaluation by involving 50 additional practitioners and researchers.
-Furthermore, we intend to showcase our model at the upcoming SANER 2024 conference in Rovaniemi (Finland), seeking to broaden its testing and analysis while gathering valuable feedback from a wider audience.
-This step is crucial in refining our model and ensuring its applicability and robustness in diverse real-world scenarios.